-- Government Closure/Stay-at-Home orders have been released in multiple state and local jurisdictions. - For the key Stay-at-Home order details in one document, view this A&B COVID-19 50-State Closure Tracker (Updated 4/6/20). - o To date, the only states that have not issued state-wide stay-at-home orders are Arkansas, Iowa, Oklahoma, Nebraska, North Dakota, South Dakota, Utah, and Wyoming. - For Government required stay-at-home orders have forced people to give significant focus on the use of electronic signatures and the maintenance of electronic records.
+- The CDC released new guidance (4/9/20) advising that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic and additional precautions are implemented to protect them and the community.
+A potential exposure means being a household contact or having close contact within 6 feet of an individual with confirmed or suspected COVID-19.
+The timeframe for having contact with an individual includes the period of time of 48 hours before the individual became symptomatic.
+(New) - Following the CDC's recommendation of wearing face coverings as "additional, voluntary public health measure," we are seeing a trend of local government orders mandating the use of facemasks or cloth face coverings in public and/or the workplace.
+(New) - Examples include several counties and municipalities in Southern California (including the City of Los Angeles), Hoboken, New Jersey, and Texas counties. - Most mandate use by individuals when in public, but at least one local government (Los Angeles) is requiring employers to provide the face coverings for their employees. - Most orders are careful not to require the use of surgical or N-95 face masks, which should be reserved for medical responders. - We expect to see the trend of mandating the use of face coverings in public to spread to other local, and perhaps state, governments. - Government Closure/Stay-at-Home orders have been released in multiple state and local jurisdictions. - For the key Stay-at-Home order details in one document, view this A&B COVID-19 50- State Closure Tracker.
+(Updated 4/9/20) - To date, the only states that have not issued state-wide stay-at-home orders are Arkansas, Iowa, Oklahoma, Nebraska, North Dakota, South Dakota, Utah, and Wyoming. - Government required stay-at-home orders have forced people to give significant focus on the use of electronic signatures and the maintenance of electronic records.
 This A&B advisory (3/27/20) reviews the three main laws that govern electronic signatures. - For those asking how to define "federal crucial infrastructure sectors" the Department of Homeland Security's Cyber Infrastructures division outlines (last update 3/28/20) 16 sectors and provides additional guidance for businesses.